-Definitions
+5. Definitions

-- Closure means the discontinued use, removal or conversion to a non-AOPA use of a manure storage facility or manure collection area.
-This means the facility will no longer be used for manure storage or as a manure collection area. - Manure means livestock excreta, associated feed losses, bedding, litter, soil and wash water, but does not include manure to which the Fertilizers Act (Canada) applies. - Manure collection area means the floor of a barn, the under-floor pits of a barn, the floor of a feedlot pen and a catch basin where manure collects but does not include the floor of a livestock corral. - Manure storage facility means a facility for the storage of manure, composting materials and compost and a facility for composting but does not include such a facility at an equestrian stable, an auction market, a race track or exhibition grounds.
+Closure - the discontinued use, removal or conversion to a non-AOPA use of a manure storage facility or manure collection area; this means the facility will no longer be used for manure storage or as a manure collection area.

+Manure1 - livestock excreta, associated feed losses, bedding, litter, soil and wash water, but does not include manure to which the Fertilizers Act (Canada) applies.

+Manure collection area1 - the floor of a barn, the underfloor pits of a barn, the floor of a feedlot pen and a catch basin where manure collects but does not include the floor of a livestock corral.

+Manure storage facility1 - a facility for the storage of manure, composting materials and compost and a facility for composting but does not include such a facility at an equestrian stable, an auction market, a race track or exhibition grounds.

+1Source: Agricultural Operation Practices Act, RSA 2000, Chapter A-7 tion